-The International Birnstiel Awards for Doctoral Research in Molecular Life Sciences are named after the founding director of the IMP, Max L. Birnstiel.
+The International Birnstiel Award for Doctoral Research in Molecular Life Sciences are named after the founding director of the IMP, Max L. Birnstiel.
 His legacy building on both molecular life sciences and research management is the foundation for the awards and their mission to build a community of outstanding talent.

 Max Luciano Birnstiel was born in Brazil on 12 July 1933.
 His parents moved to their native Switzerland when he was five, and Birnstiel attended school there.
 Interested in biology from an early age, Birnstiel studied physical chemistry at the ETH in Zurich, reasoning that quantitative methods would be key to solving important biological problems.

 After a doctorate at the ETH and a postdoc at CalTech, Birnstiel moved to the new MRC Epigenetics Research Group in Edinburgh, where he stayed for nearly a decade.
 His familiarity with physical methods enabled him to become the first person to purify eukaryotic genes (for ribosomal RNA) to homogeneity, long before the advent of cloning procedures, and together with Hugh Wallace he showed that the ribosomal RNA genes of the frog Xenopus laevis were arranged in tandem repeats in the nucleolus organiser, thereby revealing the nucleolus as the site of ribosomal RNA production.

 Birnstiel returned to Zurich as Director of the Institute of Molecular Biology, where over the following 16 years he made several ground-breaking discoveries.
 His lab isolated vertebrate histone genes and transfer RNA genes and discovered how the 3’ ends of histone messenger RNA (mRNA) are formed.
 His characterisation of the regulatory regions (promoters) of eukaryotic genes attracted considerable attention and led to numerous awards.